-In 2014, NBU executed a contract with Javelina Wind Energy, LLC (Javelina), an indirect subsidiary of NextEra Energy, Inc., for Javelina wind farm to provide 50 Megawatts (MW) of wind-generated electricity for 20 years from the commercial commencement of the project.
-The Javelina wind farm has a nameplate capacity of 250 MW and is located approximately 35 miles east of Laredo, Texas, in Webb County.
-The commercial commencement of the project was in December 2015.
-This agreement represents about 11.5 percent of NBU's purchase power portfolio.
+In 2014, NBU executed a power purchase agreement (PPA) with Javelina Wind Energy, LLC (Javelina), an indirect subsidiary of NextEra Energy, Inc., for Javelina to provide 50 MW of electricity for 20 years from the commercial commencement of the project, which began in December 2015.
+The source of this electricity is from a nameplate capacity 250 MW wind energy farm located approximately 35 miles east of Laredo, Texas in Webb County.
+This agreement represents approximately 10% of NBU's purchase power portfolio.
+Power purchased through the Javelina PPA totaled \$5,944,858 and \$5,450,230 for Fiscal Year 2022 and 2021, respectively.

-In 2018, NBU executed two additional PPAs with ENGIE Long Draw Solar, LLC (Long Draw) and Concho Bluff, LLC (Greasewood) to provide 100 MW of electricity and 50 MW of electricity for 15 years from the commercial commencement of the projects, respectively.
-The Long Draw solar farm has a nameplate capacity of 225 MW and is located in Borden County, Texas.
-The commercial commencement of the Long Draw project was December 2020.
-The Greasewood solar farm has a nameplate capacity of 255 MW solar energy farm and is located in Pecos County, Texas.
-The commercial commencement of the Greasewood project was February 2021.
-Combined, these projects will represent approximately 19 percent of NBU's purchase power portfolio by 2022.
+In 2018, NBU executed two additional PPAs with ENGIE Long Draw Solar, LLC (Long Draw) and Concho Bluff, LLC (Greasewood) to provide 100 MW of electricity and 50 MW of electricity for 15 years from the commercial commencement of the projects respectively.
+Commercial commencement of Long Draw began in December 2020 and of Greasewood in February 2021.
+Long Draw's energy is sourced from a nameplate capacity of 225 MW solar energy farm located in Borden County, Texas.
+Greasewood's energy is sourced from a nameplate capacity of 255 MW solar energy farm located in Pecos County, Texas.
+Combined, these projects represented approximately 20% of NBU's purchase power portfolio in Fiscal Year 2022.